cookiengineer/golem/README.md

 - Static elements can have DOM event listeners
 - Static elements always have an `id` property
 - Dynamic elements can be removed from the DOM
-- Dynamic elements cannot have DOM event listeners
+- Dynamic elements should not have DOM event listeners

 **App Layout**